 This makes Nokia’s corporate description somewhat out of date (at least, tantalizingly out of date) because it starts “We create the technology to connect the world”, and if this project is carried through, Nokia will need to update it to at least “We create the technology to connect the World and the Moon”.
 Although I suppose I need to check to see if any of Nokia’s technology is a critical part of the Deep Space Network.

-Anyway, this is all part of NASA’s strategy now that it’s buying COTS hardware for access to space (nicely summarized by Eric Berger) and theoretically using SpaceX’s Starship, because using Starship theoretically means a capability of getting “more than 200 tons to the Moon” in one mission, paving the way to charismatic megaprojects like legit lunar bases.
+Anyway, this is all part of NASA’s strategy now that it’s buying COTS hardware for access to space (nicely summarized by Eric Berger8) and theoretically using SpaceX’s Starship, because using Starship theoretically means a capability of getting “more than 200 tons to the Moon” in one mission, paving the way to charismatic megaprojects like legit lunar bases7.

 For me, the most interesting part of the ensuing conversation was this part with Dorian Taylor and Matt Webb, which encompassed what is it that makes a newsletter different from a blog?
 There’s the usual points that I’m not interested in to be honest (they’re all just content, and we should all be using RSS more), because sure, that’s true, but how is a newsletter different from a blog?